MiamiJS/redux-counter/README.md

 # Miami JS Redux Workshop

 ## Intro (Joe and Peter)
+- Audience Poll of familiarity with Angular, React, Redux, etc.
 - Demo: Vote for Next Meetup
 - Sidenote: About being a 'expert'
 - General Redux Architecture